-Note: you are expected to work on your project every week, whether you have a scheduled project meeting or not.
+Note: you are expected to work on your project every week, whether you have a scheduled project breakout meeting or not.

-Missed Thursday or Monday meetings
+Missed Thursday or Tuesday meetings

-This course is discussion-based, so I expect that you will attend.
-Most class meetings and discussions will not be recorded.
+This course is discussion-based, so synchronous attendance is required and most class meetings and discussions will not be recorded.
 However, if you are unwell, it is important that you take care of yourself.

-Missing a Thursday seminar: If you are unwell or experience a personal emergency which prevents you from attending a Thursday seminar meeting, please contact the course instructor at sta490@course. utoronto.ca as soon as possible.
+Missing a Thursday Zoom seminar: If you are unwell or experience a personal emergency which prevents you from attending a Thursday Zoom seminar, please contact the course instructor at sta490@utoronto.ca as soon as possible.
 You may be required to submit a written response to demonstrate your reflections about the week's discussion topics or undertake an alternative task.
+Since Thursday meetings are online, missing class should be infrequent; if it is more frequent, please contact your registrar and sta490@utoronto.ca to discuss whether you can complete the course effectively.

-Missing a Monday Project Meeting: Please do not attend in person if you are experiencing cold and flulike symptoms or believe you may be contagious; some of your classmates may be immunocompromised or live with someone who is.
-In this event, you must email your project mentor as soon as possible:

-- If you feel well enough to participate, but are concerned about minor symptoms or an exposure, contact your project mentor to arrange to join the meeting online via Zoom. - If you are not well enough to participate, communicate with your project mentor as soon as possible to let them know.
+Missing a Tuesday Project Meeting: Please do not attend in person if you are experiencing cold and flulike symptoms or believe you may be contagious; some of your classmates may be immunocompromised or live with someone who is.
+If you feel well enough to participate, but are concerned about minor symptoms or an exposure, contact your project mentor as soon as possible to arrange to join the meeting online via Zoom.
+If you are not well enough to participate, communicate with your project mentor as soon as possible to let them know.
 If you were responsible for preparing something for the meeting, make your best effort to send this to your group as well, so as not to harm your group's progress.